 - greatly expand enforcement and investigation-related authority including an expansion of the duties, powers, and functions of the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) and the authority of U.S. courts to subpoena foreign banks that maintain correspondent accounts with U.S. banks; and

 - align supervision and examination priorities by emphasizing coordination, cooperation, and information-sharing among financial institutions, U.S. financial regulators and foreign financial regulators.

 - The AMLA is expected to bring the U.S. more in line with a global regime of fighting financial crimes, as opposed to the current U.S.-centric framework.

 - The bipartisan Establishing New Authorities for Businesses Laundering and Enabling Risks to Security (ENABLERS) Act targets industries at the center of massive corruption and money laundering scandals.

-- Originally including seven new types of businesses and individuals within the BSA’s definition of financial institution (trust and company service providers, lawyers, art and antiques dealers, investment advisors, certified public accountants, and third party payment services, including payment processors, check consolidators, and cash vault service providers).
+- Originally including seven new types of businesses and individuals within the BSA’s definition of financial institution (trust and company service providers, lawyers, art and antique dealers, investment advisors, certified public accountants, and third-party payment services, including payment processors, check consolidators, and cash vault service providers).